Feyerabend/vm/ps/POSTSCRIPT.md

 with outsourcing prepress and printing tasks.
 This was especially beneficial for small publishers and corporate marketing departments.

-*Increased Productivity*: The ability to see immediate results of design changes on-screen and print high-quality proofs rapidly increased productivity.
+*Productivity*: The ability to see immediate results of design changes on-screen and print high-quality proofs rapidly increased productivity.
 Iterations could be completed much faster than with traditional methods.

-*Desktop Publishing Industry*: Much of the synergy between PageMaker, PostScript, laser printers, and the Macintosh gave rise to the desktop publishing industry.
+*Desktop Publishing*: Much of the synergy between PageMaker, PostScript, laser printers, and the Macintosh gave rise to the desktop publishing industry.
 This revolutionized how printed materials were produced and led to the development